bharathchandrareddy/google_audioset_toolkit/README.md

 - `--csv_dataset` Path to CSV file containing AudioSet in YouTube-ID/timestamp/class form.
 Defaults to `./data/balanced_train_segments.csv`

 ## Project Overview
 This toolkit was developed as part of a project for my Master's thesis.
-This project involved training a WaveGAN model on subsets of the AudioSet dataset.

 AudioSet is publicly available in two formats; as a list of YouTube-IDs structured as CSV files, or as 128-dimensional feature vectors stored as TFRecord files.
-Neither of these formats could be used as training data for the model I was trying to train.
 * The problem with using the dataset's audio feature vectors is that in general, audio feature representations are not invertible.
 * The problem with using YouTube-IDs is that they are only references to where the audio can be found online, not the samples themselves.